-

 How To Calculate Partial Unemployment Amounts

 Unemployment benefits are intended for those who are out of work through no fault of their own.
 Each state has its own unemployment program, including eligibility rules and benefit amounts.
-Many states also offer partial unemployment benefits, which we'll discuss in this article.

 -